Mobile menu

 What is Infertility?

-Infertility is the inability of a woman or man to contribute to conception.
+Infertility is the temporary or permanent inability to get pregnant.
 Many experts define infertility as not being able to get pregnant after at least one year of trying.
-Women who are able to get pregnant but then have repeat miscarriages are also considered to be infertile.
+Women who can get pregnant but then have repeated miscarriages are also considered to be infertile.
 Nearly 6.7 million women in the US have difficulty getting pregnant or carrying a baby to term.
+Men can also be infertile.

 What is the Connection between Celiac Disease and Infertility?

-Over the last 10 years, several studies have found conflicting results when looking at the link between celiac disease and infertility.
+Several studies have found conflicting results when looking at the link between celiac disease and infertility.
 Some studies have found that women with undiagnosed celiac disease may have issues with fertility, while others have shown that there is no increased risk of infertility.
-It is not known if the nutritional issues (malabsorption) that occurs with untreated celiac disease may cause reproductive issues, or if the immune system may be to blame.
+It is not known if the nutritional issues (malabsorption) that occur with untreated celiac disease may cause reproductive issues, or if the immune system may be to blame.

 Celiac Disease, Infertility and Women

-• Some researchers have found that the prevalence of celiac disease in women with unexplained fertility is higher than the general population
+• A 2016 study found the prevalence of celiac disease in women with unexplained fertility is higher than the general population.

 Celiac Disease, Infertility and Men